hippieZhou/BinggoWallpapers/PRIVACY_POLICY.md

 ### Introduction

-Bing Gallery ("we", "our", or "the app") is committed to protecting your privacy.
+BinggoWallpapers ("we", "our", or "the app") is committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, and safeguard information when you use our Windows application.

-**Important:** Bing Gallery is an independent third-party application and is not affiliated with, endorsed by, or sponsored by Microsoft Corporation or Bing.
+**Important:** BinggoWallpapers is an independent third-party application and is not affiliated with, endorsed by, or sponsored by Microsoft Corporation or Bing.
 All wallpaper content is sourced from Bing's public API.

 ### Information We Collect